-To look at the good, we must recognize we didn’t get to our incredibly interconnected and “on-time” world by accident.
+To look at the good, we must recognise we didn’t get to our incredibly interconnected and “on-time” world by accident.
 The global logistics sector we have now represents one of the foremost benchmarks of collective human accomplishment.
-In the past decade alone, our ability to process vast amounts of freight has gotten orders of magnitude better as technology integration allows for improved tracking across complex global supply chains in real time.
+In the past decade alone, our ability to process vast amounts of freight has got better as technology integration allows for improved tracking across complex global supply chains in real-time.

-This level of visibility and integration is laying the groundwork for a new generation of automation.
-Systems like smart order routing allow better management of fulfillment across geographies, as warehouses utilize increasingly sophisticated robotics to pick and pack packages, and move pallets, at vastly increased speed and lower cost.
-In the near future, increasingly sophisticated AI systems will sit over these operations.
-These systems will integrate human and machine through augmented reality realizing efficiencies in fractions of a second that can collectively add up to thousands of hours, and millions of dollars, each year.
+The level of visibility and integration we have been able to achieve is laying the groundwork for a new generation of automation.
+Systems like smart order routing allow better management of fulfilment across geographies, as warehouses utilise increasingly sophisticated robotics to pick and pack packages, and move pallets, at vastly increased speed and lower cost.
+Soon, increasingly sophisticated AI systems will sit over these operations.
+These systems will integrate human and machine through augmented reality realising efficiencies in fractions of a second that can collectively add up to thousands of hours, and millions of pounds, each year.

 Arguably the worst aspect of all this progress is the underlying carbon footprint of increased freight movement on the planet.
-Freight is anticipated to grow from 2108 metric tons of CO2 emissions in 2010, to 8132 in 2050, according to the International Transportation Forum.
+Freight is anticipated to grow from 2108 tonnes of CO2 emissions in 2010 to 8132 in 2050, according to the International Transportation Forum.
 Such a carbon impact is also bad for business, undercutting demand by increasingly eco-conscious consumers, and driving up costs.

 But the bad here also speaks to a broader opportunity.
 Advancements like smart order routing and multi-location inventory can combine with lighter, reusable packaging to lessen the carbon impact of moving freight – while additive manufacturing of key components can, in certain cases, remove it altogether.

-While the near-term potential for efficiencies are significant, and absolutely critical to competing in an increasingly unforgiving e-commerce ecosystem, the potential to drive continued efficiency over the long term is nearly limitless.
-Within our lifetimes, expect seismic shifts in how freight moves including evacuated tunnels connecting directly to ports, whizzing containers at near the speed of sound across continents, directly to last mile drone delivery points – all controlled by AI.
+While the near-term potential for efficiencies are significant and critical to competing in an increasingly unforgiving e-commerce ecosystem, the potential to drive continued efficiency over the long term is nearly limitless.
+Within our lifetimes, expect seismic shifts in how freight moves including evacuated tunnels connecting directly to ports, whizzing containers at near the speed of sound across continents, directly to last-mile drone delivery points – all controlled by AI.

-As AR, smart speakers and a wave of new technologies continue to find new ways to engage consumer buying and drive the growth of e-commerce, the efficiencies needed for brands to compete and win will be found in logistics - and the possibilities are limitless.
+As AR, smart speakers and a wave of new technologies continue to find new ways to engage consumer buying and drive the growth of e-commerce, the efficiencies needed for brands to compete and win will be found in logistics - and the possibilities with DP World in the UK are limitless.